mkearney/nytimes/README.md

 ## Interacting with New YoRk Times' APIs

 - R functions for accessing New York Times' APIs
-- Functionality currently extends to "article search" and "most popular" APIs.
+- Functionality currently extends to "article search", "most popular", and "Times newswire" APIs.

 ## Install package